cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 12.3.0 (2023-02-24) =
+* Fixed an issue where filters on Google category ID's did not work

+= 12.2.9 (2023-02-21) =
+* Fixed a PHP warning for an empty tax rate variable
+* Fixed a Skroutz feed issue where additional images were not added when multiple product colors where set

+= 12.2.8 (2023-02-20) =
+* Fixed an issue where multiple tax rates were active for countries and products

+= 12.2.7 (2023-02-19) =
+* Removed "Pa" and "Custom attributes" from product detail attribite names

+= 12.2.6 (2023-02-16) =
+* Checked for compatibility with WooCommerce 7.4
+* Added a Feed publication date and time attribute

+= 12.2.5 (2023-02-14) =
+* Respecting wholesale visibility filter.
+When it contains "all", allow products to be in feeds

+= 12.2.4 (2023-02-12) =
+* Remove shipping methods from feeds when they are for wholesale users only (WooCommerce Wholesale Prices - by Rymera Web Co)

+= 12.2.3 (2023-02-09) =
+* Products with wholesale prices are automatically being removed from product feeds (WooCommerce Wholesale Prices - by Rymera Web Co)

+= 12.2.2 (2023-02-06) =
+* Added support for Twitter product feeds

+= 12.2.1 (2023-02-03) =
+* Added support for the VARIABLE_PARAMS XML field for Mall.sk feeds

+= 12.2.0 (2023-02-02) =
+* Removing shipping details from Google and Facebook feeds when no country has been set for them
+* Added availability dates +5 / +6 / +7 and +8 weeks from current date

+= 12.1.9 (2023-01-27) =
+* Fixed a PHP warning on the settings page when a plugin is first activated

+= 12.1.8 (2023-01-15) =
+* Fixed a PHP warning with regards to the non locally saved images

+= 12.1.7 (2023-01-13) =
+* Added support for non locally saved images
+* Checked for compatibility with WooCommerce 7.3

+= 12.1.6 (2023-01-13) =
+* Made compatible with WooCommerce HPOS / High-Performance Order Storage
+* Fixed CSS issue on category mapping page

+= 12.1.5 (2023-01-11) =
+* Fixed an issue with the Google DRM pixel feature returning a fatal error for some users

+= 12.1.4 (2023-01-06) =
+* Fixed an issue with a find and replace rule for Skroutz feeds

 = 12.1.3 (2022-12-29) =
 * Fixed an issue for PARAM fields for Glami.gr feeds